 Biopiracy and its implications

 Biopiracy or bioprospecting is the practice of profiting off the indigenous knowledge of nature without compensation, permission or recognition of indigenous peoples.
 Bioprospectors will study indigenous knowledge of medicinal and spiritual plants to later commercialize their newly found knowledge.
 The practice of biopiracy is an attack on the intellectual property of indigenous knowledge and is inextricably linked to U.S. patent law.
 The Plant Patent Act of the 1930s, the Plant Variety Protection Act in 1970, and the Diamond v.
-Chakrabarty court case of 1980 have all contributed to the freedome to patent plants.
+Chakrabarty court case of 1980 have all contributed to the freedom to patent plants.
 The US Patent and Trademark office claims that once you successfully patent a plant, you have:

 “ [the] right to exclude others from asexually reproducing the plant, and from using, offering for sale, or selling the plant so reproduced, or any of its parts, throughout the United States, or from importing the plant so reproduced, or any part thereof, into the United States.”